smanbatujajar/kb/README.md

 ## Deployment

-This project will be deployed automatically to gh-pages branch on push or pull with [GitHub Actions](https://github.com/features/actions) using [deploy.yml](.github/workflows/deploy.yml).
+This project will be deployed automatically to `gh-pages` branch with [GitHub Actions](https://github.com/features/actions) using [deploy.yml](.github/workflows/deploy.yml).